oracle/weblogic-kubernetes-operator/site/k8s_setup.md

 cp terraform.example.tfvars terraform.tfvars
 ```

-4. Edit the terraform.tvfars to include values for your  tenancy, user, and compartment.
-Optionally edit variables to change the Shape of the VMs for your Kubernetes master and workers, and your etcd cluster.
+4. Edit the `terraform.tvfars` file to include values for your tenancy, user, and compartment.
+Optionally edit variables to change the `Shape` of the VMs for your Kubernetes master and workers, and your etcd cluster.
 For example:

 ```
 #give a label to your cluster to help identify it if you have multiple